-- 1. the quality of and compliance with the Farm Environmental Management Plan for the landholding; - 2. whether the assessment undertaken under Rule20(c)(ii) above takes into account reasonable and appropriate good management practices to minimise the losses of contaminants from the existing farming activity; - 3. good management practices to be undertaken, including those to minimise the discharge of nitrogen, phosphorus, sediment and microbiological contaminants to water from the use of land, taking into account contaminant loss pathways;
+- 1. the quality of and compliance with the Farm Environmental Management Plan for the landholding; - 2. whether the assessment undertaken under Rule20(d)(ii) above takes into account reasonable and appropriate good management practices to minimise the losses of contaminants from the existing farming activity; - 3. good management practices to be undertaken, including those to minimise the discharge of nitrogen, phosphorus, sediment and microbiological contaminants to water from the use of land, taking into account contaminant loss pathways;

-- 4. the potential benefits of the activity to the applicant, the community and the environment; - 5. the potential effects of the farming activity on surface and groundwater quality and sources of drinking water; - 6. monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - (d) The use of land for a farming activity that does not meet one or more of the conditions of Rule 20(c) or condition (iv) of Rule 20(a) is a discretionary activity.
+- 4. the potential benefits of the activity to the applicant, the community and the environment; - 5. the potential effects of the farming activity on surface and groundwater quality and sources of drinking water; - 6. monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - (e) The use of land for a farming activity that is not specified as a permitted, restricted discretionary or prohibited activity under Rule 20(d) is a discretionary activity.